Catholic Congress Global: History

-The idea was supported by senior clergies of the Carmelites of Mary Immaculate based in Mannanam and Nidhiry Mani Kathanar.
-Based on the idea, a meeting of members belonging to Syrian Christian community was organised in Alappuzha in 1907.
+A meeting of members belonging to Syrian Christian community was organised in Alappuzha in 1907.
 The members continue to meet annually and in its eleventh meeting at Athirampuzha in 1917, they decided to form a community welfare organization.

 Subsequently, on April 30, 1918, Keraleeya Catholica Mahajanasabha was formed.
 Mar Aloysius Pazheparambil was the first president.
-John Nidhiry was named the first president of the Almaya Forum in 1929.
-The organisation adopted the present name, All Kerala Catholic Congress, in 1931.
+It adopted the name All Kerala Catholic Congress, in 1931.
+Later in 2017, the organisation adopted the name Catholic Congress Global.

-AKCC opposed the nationalisation of private schools put forward by Sir C. P. Ramaswami Iyer.
-AKCC cooperated with the Travancore State Congress in the protest.
-AKCC was in the forefront of Vimochana Samaram, which led to the dissolution of the First Namboodiripad ministry in 1957.
+CCG opposed the nationalisation of private schools put forward by C. P. Ramaswami Iyer.
+CCG cooperated with the Travancore State Congress in the protest.
+CCG was in the forefront of Vimochana Samaram, which led to the dissolution of the First Namboodiripad ministry in 1957.

 Annual meetings

 The annual meetings of the organisation are listed below.